-- pathways – eg through engineered measures (a landfill lining system or infiltration system), or via contaminants passing through the unsaturated zone and saturated zone
+- pathways – such as through engineered measures (a landfill lining system or infiltration system), or via contaminants passing through the unsaturated zone and saturated zone

 - receptors – such as abstraction boreholes used for drinkwater, the ecosystem dependent on the groundwater, the groundwater itself, or any other conservation site, like a Site of Special Scientific Interest (SSSI)

 Research the source

 You need to research and model both hazardous substances and non-hazardous substances that are likely to be present depending on the type of activity being proposed.
 For example, a landfill source will need to include a range of hazardous substances and non-hazardous pollutants.
 The risk assessment for land spreading of domestic treated sewage effluent may only need to include a limited range of non-hazardous pollutants.

 For some activities there may only be a single substance on which any subsequent risk assessment should focus, for example land spreading waste sheep dip.

-Activities involving discharges (eg landfill) with many potentially polluting substances need a more complex risk assessment which usually needs site-specific data.
+Activities involving discharges (such as landfill) with many potentially polluting substances need a more complex risk assessment which usually needs site-specific data.

 You’ll need to include a section in your risk assessment stating why you decided which substances to model.